PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

     Exception-URL

 So the output we need is based on the XML query above to get the list of profile names with malware = block.
-Now that we have the queries, time to get back to our skillet.
+Now that we have the two queries, time to get back to our skillet.

 .. code-block:: yaml